Rev. Deb Hansen: Perspectives from the People’s Conference for Palestine

 Palestine.
 How now breathe? –James W. Perkinson, Seminary professor, activist, and poet

 Rev. Deb Hansen.
-Deb is a board member with Michigan Interfaith Power & Light.
+Deb was a board member of Michigan Interfaith Power & Light.
 She worked for many years in corporate America before becoming a refugee of modern culture.
 She served as a chaplain at Sinai-Grace Hospital and is currently a spiritual director, water and climate protector, and advocate for healing and repairing our relationships with the larger kin-dom and with one another.
 She’s endlessly fascinated by the process of cultural transformation that allows human life to renew itself.